itsmia6407/JavaCourse2/README.md

 Java Programming by Duke University on Coursera

 ## Description
-Using custom open-source classes, write programs that access and transform images, websites, and other types of data.
+Using custom open-source classes, write programs that access and transform images, websites, and other types of data. <br />
 Build a program that determines the popularity of different baby names in the US over time by analyzing comma separated value (CSV) files.

 ## Outcome